Annie Augustine Randall Adams - Mississippi's Best Community Newspaper

 Annie was born June 27, 1941 in Natchez, the daughter of Clara Lee Harris Randall and Sam Lloyd Randall, Sr. She was a high school graduate and also received technical certification.
 Mrs. Adams was a member of Daughters of Zion Baptist Church.

-She is preceded in death by her husband, Rogers Adams III; her parents; sister, Eliza R. Quinn; brothers, Sam L. Randall, Jr.; son-in-law, Richard Curtis and granddaughter, Richaye Curtis Hutchins.
+She is preceded in death by her husband, Rogers Adams III; her parents; sisters, Eliza R. Quinn and Laura M. Isaac; brothers, Sam L. Randall Jr. and Albert Randall; son-in-law, Richard Curtis and granddaughter, Richaye Curtis Hutchins.

 She leaves to cherish her memories: four daughters, Deatric Curtis, Jacqueline Adams, Beverly Adams and Lenifer Adams; brother, Jimmie L. Randall (Connie); brothers-in-law, Clarence Adams (Gloria), Charles Adams (Rita) and Nelson Dyson (Alice); sisters-in-law, Ruth Ann Rice, Vera Adams and Annie Sweazy; grandchildren, Shabilla Adams, Richarde Curtis (Shawanda Hunt), Spencer Adams, Angela Brady; grandson-in-law, Reginald Hutchins; great-grandchildren, Caleb & Tylan Curtis, Sydni, Symari, Symone & Syriah Adams, Broghan Hunt, Ryan Jones, Jakayla Jefferson, Jakarrie & Jakobe Jones, Kennedi Payne, other relatives and friends.